alexdrone/S.swift/README.md

 }

 ```
 <sup>The actual code is a bit more complex because it supports styles inheritance and setting the properties from the outside.
+Also there are different code-generation options that can be passed as argument to the generator.
 Check out Style.generated.swift in the Demo project.</sub>

 You can access to a property (in this example Color.red) it by simply typing `S.Color.red` in your code.